 PSOs are volunteers who relate to colleagues by virtue of a common working environment and experiences.
 They work in conjunction with the FESSN Coordinator Peer Support Programs, Regional Supervision Counsellors and fellow PSOs to provide confidential, informal short-term assistance, support or guidance to colleagues.
 This may include referring members to appropriate community resources or other specialist services.

-- Peer Support Officers are carefully selected on the basis of trust, integrity and a genuine interest in the health and wellbeing of fellow workers.
+PSOs are located in all regions throughout Queensland and based in a range of positions, ranks and roles.
+PSOs are carefully selected on the basis of trust, integrity and a demonstrated interest in the health and wellbeing of fellow workers.

 Critical Incident Response & Management

-- Work with leaders to evaluate the need for Critical Incident Response & Management (CIRM) intervention
+work with leaders to evaluate the need for supporting Critical Incident Response & Management (CIRM) intervention

 Personal information about staff and volunteers gained through their roles as PSOs may only be revealed when:

 it is a legal requirement to disclose information

 failure to disclose information would place the client or another person at risk of harm

 the member's written consent has been obtained to release the information to another person or agency